runeanielsen/notes/kubernetes/kubernetes.md

 The IP address of the service is always constant, even if nodes go down.

+## Pods
+Kubernetes do not deal with individual containers directly.
+Instead, it uses the concept of multiple co-located containers.
+The collection of containers is called a Pod.

+A pod is a group of one or more tightly related containers that will always run together on the same worker node and in the same Linux namespace(s).
+Each pod is like a seperate logical machine with its own IP, hostname, processes, and so, running a single application.

+All the containers in a od will appear to be running on the same logical machine, whereas containers in other pods, even if they're running on the same worker node, will appear to be running on a different one.

 ## Thanks to

 * [Kubernetes in Action By Marko Luksa](https://www.manning.com/books/kubernetes-in-action-second-edition?a_aid=kubiaML)